Constitution of Dutchess County Progressive Action Alliance

 Section 5: Procedures for Management of Speakers

-Guidelines for Management of Speakers/Presentations at DCPAA General Membership Meetings
+Guidelines for Management of Speakers/Presentations at DCPAA Events

-- It is up to the members of ARC to decide how much time a speaker/presentation can take at a General Membership Meeting.
-No speaker/presentation should take up more than half the meeting time unless the people in attendance vote to forego the other items on the agenda for the meeting.
+It is up to the members of ARC to decide how much time a speaker/presentation can take at a DCPAA event.
+No speaker/presentation should take up more than half the event time unless the people in attendance vote to forego the other items on the agenda for the event.

-The management of speakers/presentations at DCPAA General Membership Meetings fall into two categories and each will be managed according to the guidelines provided for that category:
+The management of speakers/presentations at DCPAA events fall into two categories and each will be managed according to the guidelines provided for that category:

-- Any speaker scheduled to present at a meeting will be given a copy of this guideline sheet along with the invitation form and bio form a minimum of one week before the meeting.
+Any speaker scheduled to present will be given a copy of this guideline sheet along with the invitation form and bio form a minimum of one week before the event.

-It is requested that a copy of any handouts to be provided by the speaker be submitted to ARC no later than three days before the meeting at which the presentation will take place.
+It is requested that a copy of any handouts to be provided by the speaker be submitted to ARC no later than three days before the event at which the presentation will take place.

-- Any candidate scheduled to present at a meeting will be given a copy of this guideline sheet along with the invitation form and bio form a minimum of one week before the meeting.
+Any candidate scheduled to present at an event will be given a copy of this guideline sheet along with the invitation form and bio form a minimum of one week before the event.

 The management of candidate speakers as to how long a candidate will present and in what way will be determined by ARC and ARC shall make sure that the management of the candidates is fair, equal, and not partisan.
-It is not possible to have more than 3 candidates speak at a meeting.
+It is not possible to have more than 3 candidates speak at an event.
 An example of a time frame that might be followed is:

 # of Candidates Presentation Time Q & A Session Shared by the Candidates